thesbx/wpengine-cli/README.md

 - [ ] add bulk edit options.
 This could include options for updating WordPress users using wordpress cli.
 - [ ] finish API integration.

+### Notes

+- The users CLI will write a .csv file to your OS home directory